pytorch/rfcs/RFC-0000-dataloader-echonomic.md

-# Pytorch-DataLoader-Economic
+# PyTorch-DataLoader-Economic

 **Authors:**
 * @yoadbs

 ## **Summary**
-A new PyTorch dataloader multiprocessing pipeline design is suggested.
+A new dataloader multiprocessing pipeline design is suggested.
 This pipeline splits the task of batch generation, into 2 types of workers:\
 item generating workers (by calling `dataset.__getitem__`), and batch generating workers (by calling `collate_fn`).
 This pipeline is designated to significantly reduce random-access-memory (RAM) usage, without any significant reduction in throughput (TPT).